pleiszenburg/zugbruecke/docs/source/sessionoverview.rst

 Parallel Sessions
 -----------------

 You may choose to run more than one session at a time for more advanced problems.
 For example, accessing 32 bit and 64 bit DLLs simultaneously requires different session configurations for ``win32`` and ``win64`` architectures.
-Anther use case may be multithreading, where you might want to operate one session per thread.
+Another use case may be multithreading, where you might want to operate one session per thread.

 .. note::